nihilocrat/SteamWorkshopUploader/README.md

 - steam_api.dll (Steamworks.NET should do this automatically)
 - WorkshopContent/
 - Optionally: an example mod or two in WorkshopContent/ so modders can understand the format of .workshop.json files.

+### KNOWN ISSUES

+Sometimes it seems that users are unable to upload things and get an "invalid item" error.
+Sometimes they're able to resolve it by doing seemingly random things like choosing a different preview image or making other seemingly random changes to the content itself.
+Usually, if another user uploads the same content as-is there are no problems, so I'm unable to verify if the issue is with SteamWorkshopUploader or Steam itself.
+I've been talking to Valve about this but have been unable to determine a cause or potential fixes.

+If you use this uploader for your own game and find your players run into this same issue, but are able to figure out some solution or workaround, PLEASE get in contact or create a pull request, it would be greatly appreciated.